mackennab/hello-world/README.md

 # hello-world
-First github repository - traditional hello world program. \n I'm excited to see what work I can accomplish here!
+First github repository - traditional hello world program.
+I'm excited to see what work I can accomplish here!